 - Who can see my shared libraries?

-- Currently, only users in the same Trello Business Class team can see and use your shared libraries.
+- Currently, only users in the same Trello Business Class Workspace can see and use your shared libraries.

 - Can I upload a command to someone else's library?